Non-NeutralZero/notebook/content/docs/Machine Learning/SVM.md

 *   P: ***We'll be looking to maximize the margin between the data points and the hyperplane, how do we do that?***
 *   S: Hinge Loss!
 *   P: ***Overfitting, this type of classifier would be very sensitive to outliers for example***
-*   S: Explorative data analysis, outliers analysis or allow misclassification (more on that below).
+*   S: Explorative data analysis, outliers analysis or allow misclassification (soft margin). o